ktraister-cribl/terraform-provider-criblio/docs/resources/source.md

 Optional:

 - `enabled` (Boolean) Resume processing files after an interruption.
 Default: false
-- `retries` (Number) If checkpointing is enabled, the number of times to retry processing when a processing error occurs.
-If skip file on error is enabled, this setting is ignored.
+- `retries` (Number) The number of times to retry processing when a processing error occurs.
+If Skip file on error is enabled, this setting is ignored.
 Default: 5

 <a id="nestedatt--input_crowdstrike--connections"></a>